 - What to focus on to bring your goals into reach, and what to let go of

-- Strength training suggestions based on your numbers and level – but not programming – either train with me, or see a local professional to get strength programming prescribed!
+- Strength training suggestions based on your numbers and level

-- Technical drills based on your movement style
+- Technical drills based on your movement style and weaknesses

 - How to structure your weeks, months or year, depending on the scale of your goals